syncfusion-content/wpf-docs/wpf/SfMaskedEdit/ValueMode.md

 ---
 # Value Mode

-`SfMaskedEdit` allows you to format the characters in the `Value` property in a mask scenario (when the Mask property is set).
-By default, the `Value` property holds your input characters, prompt characters and the literals defined in the mask.
-You can modify this and allow the `Value` property to hold the characters without prompt and literals by setting the `ValueMaskFormat` property of the control.
-The `Value` in the `SfMaskedEdit` is formatted by any one of the following formatting enum values:
+The `SfMaskedEdit` allows character formatting in the `Value` property in a mask scenario (when setting the Mask property).
+By default, the `Value` property holds your input characters, prompt characters, and the literals defined in the mask.
+You can modify this and allow the `Value` property to hold the characters without prompt and literals by setting the `ValueMaskFormat` property of the control. `Value` in the `SfMaskedEdit` can be formatted by any one of the following formatting enum values :

 * ExcludePromptAndLiterals
 * IncludePrompt